 It is also an activity which includes avoiding risks, confusions, wasted efforts, unpredictability, etc.

 Planning offers direction and motive to the executors of a plan, which for a company are the associated employees, managers, etc. For any task, planning also helps in distinguishing future threats.

 What is Controlling?

-Difference Between Planning and Controlling
+Difference Between Controlling and Planning